clopca/cdk-vpclattice-alpha/API.md

 ```

 - *Type:* <a href="#cdk-vpclattice-alpha.LoggingDestination">LoggingDestination</a>[]
-- *Default:* : no logging
+- *Default:* No logging

-Logging destinations.
+Where to send access logs.

+Access log entries represent traffic
+originated from VPCs associated with that network.

 ---